HCPLab-SYSU/LH-VLN/README.md

 ## Baseline

 We currently provide a simplified version of the model and expand its adaptability so that it can be trained and inferenced on Llama/Qwen-based models of different scales (from 0.5B to 13B and more).
-You can adjust the parameters in `configs/model.yaml` based on your own needs.
+You can adjust the parameters in `configs/model.yaml` based on your own needs.（Change the config file in `utils/parser.py.)

 Run:
 ```bash